 Write it down.
 Just like an in-person visit, you will want to write down important information to make the best use of your time with the doctor.

 - Make a list of your current medications (or gather the actual bottles).

-- Write down symptoms, questions, or concerns you want to discuss during the appointment so you do not forget them.
+- Write down any symptoms, questions, or concerns you want to discuss during the appointment so you do not forget them.

 - If your doctor has requested information like your temperature or weight have this information ready.

-- Have some paper to take notes about what you find out during the e-visit.
+- Keep paper nearby to take notes about what your doctor says during the e-visit.

 - Let your doctor know if you need an interpreter.
 You can request an interpreter when you make your appointment or have someone call on your behalf a few days before your appointment.